Homepage 'de Luikerwaal'

 Of all the slides prepared for the magic lantern, those with mechanical effects prove the most interesting to persons of all ages.

-The slides shown by the itinerant lanternists were probably all of the panoramic kind.
+The first 'moving' slides shown by the itinerant lanternists were probably all of the panoramic kind.
 This type of slide, an oblong glass containing a series of images which, passed slowly in front of the lens, gave a sense of movement, but soon the desire to animate the projected images led to the invention of many ingenious mechanical slides.

 These slides are provided with slipping plates, pulleys, levers, rackwork and other arrangements, by means of which life and motion are apparently imparted to the objects exhibited.